- Fast, Accurate, and Reliable

 Onsite measurements

-In addition to our Scanbox, we also have a mobile scanner available.
-This makes it possible to perform onsite measurements.
+In addition to the systems we use exclusively in our lab, we also have several mobile scanners available.
+This allows us to perform measurements on-site.
 For instance:

 - Production lines temporarily shut down and requiring on-site measurements.